robertvazan/rvscaffold/guidelines/README.md

 - The project's short name as a level 1 heading (e.g., "SourceAFIS for Java").
 - Badges for build status, package registry versions, and test coverage.
 - A short description of the project.
-- A "Status" section describing the project's maturity (e.g., experimental, stable, obsolete).
+- A "Status" section describing the project's maturity.
+Common statuses include:
+  - **Experimental:** The project is under active development, and APIs may change.
+  - **Stable:** The project is considered stable and suitable for production use.
+  - **Obsolete:** The project is no longer maintained.
   - For projects that use [Stagean](https://stagean.machinezoo.com/) annotations, the status description should mention it.
 - A "Getting started" or "Documentation" section with links to the project's homepage, API documentation (like Javadoc or XML doc comments), and other relevant resources.
 - For open-source projects, "Feedback" and "License" sections pointing to `CONTRIBUTING.md` and `LICENSE` files.